Prem Tinsulanonda International School welcomes enquiries from prospective students of all ages and nationalities.

 When should I apply?

-Both Prem and IEP accept applications up to one year prior to the date of entry.
+Both Prem and IEP accept applications up to two years prior to the date of entry.

 Is there a deadline for application?